veo-labs/openveo-core/docs/developers/conf.md

 Each entity will automatically have 3 associated back end permissions : add, update and delete.

-To create a new entity you need to create new EntityController, EntityModel and EntityProvider.
+To create a new entity you need to create a new EntityController, EntityModel and EntityProvider.
 Let's say we want to create a new entity called **book**.

 ## Create entity provider